Standard Terms and Conditions of Business – Effective 1 September 2023

 Limitation of Third Party rights

 The advice and information we provide to you as part of our service is for your sole use and not for any third party to whom you may communicate it unless we have expressly agreed that a specified third party may rely on our work.
 We accept no responsibility to third parties, including any group or associated company, for any advice, information or material produced as part of our work for you which you make available to them.
-A party to this agreement is the only person who has the right under the Contracts (Rights of Third Parties) Act 1999 to enforce any of its terms.
+A party to this agreement is the only person who has the right to enforce any of its terms, and no rights or benefits are conferred on any third party under the Contracts (Rights of Third Parties) Act 1999.

 Period of engagement and termination